-Whether you’re pumping up tires, running power tools, spray painting equipment, running back-up power, or need energy for other business applications, an air compressor is the ideal tool.
+Whether you’re pumping up tires, running power tools, spray painting equipment, running backup power, or need energy for other business applications, an air compressor is an ideal tool.

 At McHenry Pressure Cleaning Systems, our wide variety of air compressors fit the bill for all your automotive, commercial, and industrial needs.
 But with so many to choose from, how do you know which piece of equipment is best for your needs?

-We hope the following eight questions help you determine what works best for you.
+The following eight questions should help you determine what works best for you.
 You can also contact our friendly and experienced team for additional air compressor tips.

-PSI—or pound per square inch—is a unit of pressure.
-You can easily locate the PSI guidelines on the nameplate of all our air compressors.
+You can easily locate the PSI (pound per square inch) guidelines on the nameplate of all our air compressors.
 This rating is critical as it shows the types of tools that each compressor can power.
 Be aware of the recommended psi your air tools require.
-If you have constant psi requirements of 120 or above you will want to go with a two stage unit.
+If you have constant PSI requirements of 120 or above you will want to go with a two-stage unit.

-This depends on the specifications of your project.
+Each project demands a different amount of pressure.
 Since every tool has varying air requirements, you’ll need to select an air compressor that is best suited for your tools.
-Many air tools are ranked by “average CFM” or 25 percent duty cycle.
+Many air tools are ranked by “average CFM” or 25% duty cycle.
 Dual sanders and shears, for example, require a great deal more power than chisels and drills.

 This question goes back to how and where you plan to use your air compressor.
 Gas-powered compressors, for example, are ideally suited for pneumatic uses on job sites where power is not available.
 Electric models—both single- and two-stage compressors—are plugged into outlets and are best in enclosed spaces where gas fumes would be dangerous.

 If you’re a commercial business, a two-stage pump is definitely a wise choice.
 They’re more efficient, store more air, generate less heat, and extend the life of your compressor.
-Two stage units will usually deliver up to 175 psi.
-A one-stage pump, by contrast, can only attain pressures up to 125 PSI.
-They’re more appropriate for residential projects and smaller jobs.
+A one-stage unit can only attain pressures up to 125 PSI, while two-stage units will usually deliver up to 175 PSI.
+A one-stage unit is more appropriate for residential projects and smaller jobs.

 8. Where is the best place to install a shop air compressor?